Teen paralysed from rare disorder loses ACC battle

 The High Court decision said proving a causal link between a medical error and the ultimate injury was often difficult due to scientific uncertainty over causation.

-An appeal was only appropriate if they could show the district court judge had come to a conclusion for which there was no evidence, or which was inconsistent with and contradictory to the evidence.
+An appeal was only appropriate if they could show the District Court Judge had come to a conclusion for which there was no evidence, or which was inconsistent with and contradictory to the evidence.

 "That is not the case here," the decision said.